 The Federal Bureau of Investigation or the FBI defines white collar crimes

-of these crimes are never hurt physically but they definitely take a hit
+of these crimes are never hurt physically, but they definitely take a

-financially.
-In serious cases, a white collar crime can bankrupt an entire
+hit financially.
+In serious cases, a white collar crime can bankrupt an

 of dollars.
-It could also bankruptcy a family's entire life savings,
+It could also bankrupt a family's entire life savings,

 leaving them with nothing to live on.
 Fraud is the main crime of choice